melange-re/melange/README.md

 ### Tools for producing JS from Reason/OCaml.

-Melange is a compiler for producing performant JavaScript from Reason and Ocaml.
+Melange is a compiler for producing performant JavaScript from Reason and OCaml.
-Powered by a strong static type system with best-in-class type inference based on the OCaml compiler, Melange facilitates robust code.
+Powered by a strong static type system with best-in-class type inference based on the OCaml compiler, Melange facilitates producing robust JavaScript code.

 + [Melange](#melange)
   * [Installation](#installation)